ACK-J/satellite-security/Labs/redLabs/Lab4/The_Relay.md

 # Lab 4 - The Relay

-**Goal:** Show how an attacker can **record** valid satellite command traffic and **replay** it later to a naive groundstation that lacks freshness checks.
+**Scenario:** Show how an attacker can **record** valid satellite command traffic and **replay** it later to a naive groundstation that lacks freshness checks.
 You’ll plan a pass, review/parse captured frames, then replay them into a local vulnerable groundstation emulator and measure impact.
 Finally, you’ll turn on defenses and re-test.

 **You’ll practice:** pass planning (gpredict), KISS framing basics, safe replay, and blue-team mitigations (timestamps, nonces, dedup).